B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/user/chewbbaca.rst

 ==========================

 `chewBBACA <https://github.com/B-UMMI/chewBBACA>`_ contains scripts that enable the user to interact with Chewie-NS.
-Please visit `chewBBACA's <https://github.com/B-UMMI/chewBBACA>`_ homepage for detailed instructions on how to install it.
+Please visit `Installation <https://chewbbaca.readthedocs.io/en/latest/user/getting_started/installation.html>`_ for detailed instructions on how to install chewBBACA.

 These scripts allow users to: